zillur-modoplus/experiment-bottom-sheet-with-react/README.md

 # React-Bottom-Sheet

 Using React Bottom Sheet, I faced same problems that had happened in our app.
 If I enable the drag option then I fail to scroll down but horizontal scrolling of the tabs worked.
 And if I disable the drag option vertical scrolling of the app works but horizontal scrolling like our app does not work smoothly.
 HOWEVER, in there doc I found if I want the sheet to be draggable, I need to enable overflow of the content to Auto or scroll.
 I tried but it did not work.
-I will look for it more as soon as I am done with other options.

 I created an issue regarding the problem and 3 people also found same issue.
-Here is the link: [https://github.com/Temzasse/react-modal-sheet/issues/103] (https://github.com/Temzasse/react-modal-sheet/issues/103)
+Here is the link: [https://github.com/Temzasse/react-modal-sheet/issues/103](https://github.com/Temzasse/react-modal-sheet/issues/103)

 # Spring-Bottom-Sheet